saku-kaarakainen/iceye-home-work/README.md

 The app is trying to follow this code structure: https://github.com/golang-standards/project-layout

-The project is also trying to respect domain driven architecture.
+The project is also trying to respect domain driven design.

 #### Domains